blues/sparrow-reference-web-app/README.md

 1. Create a `.env.test.local` file in the root of your project.
 1. Copy the contents of the repo’s [`.env.test.local.example`](.env.test.local.example) file and paste it into your `.env.test.local` file.
 1. Change the values in your `.env.test.local` file to your own values.
-(You can likely copy and paste them from your `.env.local` file.)
+(You can likely copy and paste them from your `.env` file.)

 **Running Unit Tests**